nuxt-community/python-module/README.md

 ## Features

-- Write Nuxt.js applications using Python!
+- Write Nuxt 2 applications using Python!
 - Currently only supports custom Javascripthon but in the future other compilers will also be expected to work.

 ## Try the example